ThunderStruct/nbrefactor/README.md

 ## Manual Installation

-Simply clone the entire repo and extract the files in the `nbrefactor` folder, then run:
+Simply clone the repo and extract the files in the `nbrefactor` folder, then run:

 ```sh